 "Oh, well, I already knew the code to get in, so I summoned a few servants from downstairs, blindfolded them, and we three knocked.
 I sent them down a few minutes ago."

-"Thank you," the king bowed jokingly.
+"Why, thank you.
+I've been known as the Prince of Pranks when I was young," the king bowed jokingly.
 "Well, I'll leave you three here.
 Ah...Isabelle?"

 "Could you please open the panel for me?"